dragonflyoss/d7y.io/docs/operations/integrations/torchserve.md

 slug: /operations/integrations/torchserve/
 ---

-This document will help you experience how to use dragonfly with [TorchServe](https://github.com/pytorch/serve).
+This document will help you experience how to use Dragonfly with [TorchServe](https://github.com/pytorch/serve).
 During the downloading of models, the file size is large and there are many services downloading the files at the same time.
 The bandwidth of the storage will reach the limit and the download will be slow.